-Boulder County municipalities may have enacted stricter regulations regarding smoking, so be sure to check your municipal code.
-Property owners and managers are also allowed to implement stricter code under the CCIAA.
-Many places have already begun to implement more smoke-free protections on their properties.
+Boulder County municipalities may have adopted stricter regulations regarding smoking and vaping, so be sure to check your local code.
+Property owners and managers are also allowed to implement stricter code under the Colorado Clean Indoor Air Act, so check your workplace and organizational rules, too.

 Tips to Meet Clean Indoor Air Requirements

 Whether you are a business owner or a Boulder County resident, here are a few tips to make sure that the requirements of the Colorado Clean Indoor Air Act are being met:

 - Learn more about the Colorado Clean Indoor Air Act expansion and recent updates.

 - Do not allow smoking or vaping within 25 feet of the main entryway.

 - Post no-smoking and no-vaping signs at all building or facility entrances.

 - Remove all ashtrays and other cigarette disposal containers from the main entryway to reduce confusion.

 - Download our free sign template, public factsheet, or request additional free resources from the Tobacco Education & Prevention Partnership.